HeitorQuaglia/oauth2-microsservices-demo/README.md

-# Demo of a server that provides an OAuth2 authorization code grant flow
+# Demo of a server that provides an OAuth2 authorization

 ### Generate a new key pair